Joesef

-Joseph, Joesef is a Scottish singer.
+Joseph Traynor, known professionally as Joesef, is a Scottish singer from Glasgow.

+Musical career

-Joesef was born and raised in Garthamlock, Scotland.
+Joesef was born on 10 July 1995 and raised in Garthamlock, in the east end of Glasgow.
+Before his musical career, he had attended college before dropping out to work as a bartender.
 He played his first show at King Tut's Wah Wah Hut in 2019 after only releasing clips of his music online.
+In 2019, he won Best Breakthrough Artist at the Scottish Music Awards.
 He moved to London at the end of 2020.
+In 2020, Joesef was included on the long list for the BBC's Sound of 2020 prize.
+In 2021, his album Does It Make You Feel Good? was nominated for the Scottish Album of the Year Award.

-His debut album, Permanent Damage, was released on 13 January 2023.
+His debut album, Permanent Damage, a 13-track LP, was released on 13 January 2023.

+Influences

+Joesef has described his musical influences as including Tyler, the Creator, The Cure, A Tribe Called Quest and Arlo Parks, the latter of whom he has supported on her international tour.
+Elton John has expressed his enjoyment of Joesef's music.

 Personal life

-Joesef is bisexual.
+Joesef is bisexual, and in 2022 was included in a Times Square billboard campaign supporting LGBTQ+ artists.
 He has two older brothers.